Being prepared with hot weather travel tips for horses will make moving your horse much safer on a hot day.

 - Bring fly spray .
 Flies can be abundant during summer and you should protect your horse from them.
-Traveling during summer can be hard enough, and flies and other buzzing insects are a pest to your horse?
+Traveling during hot weather can be hard enough, and flies and other buzzing insects are a pest to your horse?

 - Ensure your preparedness for the trip.
 Plan your routes and make sure you know when you are going to stop.
 Do not leave the trip to chance; if you want your horse to arrive safely at the target destination, you need to plan for the trip.

 - Check your trailer once in a while, more importantly, check it days before you leave and on the day you are leaving for any defects.